Table of Contents

 Responsibility of the Lead Plaintiff

 The rep or the lead plaintiff acts as the communication bridge between the class and the litigator/court.
 He or she has the right to hire a lawyer.
 Represents the class and communicates and consults with the lawyer about the legal proceedings throughout the process.
 Becomes the public face of the class related to the litigation.
 The lead plaintiff plays an active role in the litigation until the end of the litigation, even if it takes years to complete.
-The lead plaintiff can decide either to agree with the settlement amount or not.
+The lead plaintiff can decide whether to agree with the settlement amount or not.
 The lead plaintiff is responsible for protecting the interest of the class.

 For playing an active role in the litigation, the lead plaintiff is given a larger percentage of the compensation or the settlement than the other members of the class.
 There are no special criteria to decide the percentage of the compensation for the lead.
 The judge decides the percentage considering the degree of injuries and the final settlement amount.